 Go to Eric

 by Eric Miller in Dec.
 1998

-an African Storytelling Event
+in an African

 Eugene O'Neill was the first great playwright of the United States of America.
 One of the themes of his work was the isolation and alienation of the individual in the mass society of the Machine Age.
 He perceived the (modern Western) human condition as being overwhelmingly tragic, even tortured.
 Great artist and soul that he was, Eugene O'Neill sought a solution for himself and his people, those of modern Western culture.
 In his lifetime, he was not able to find a solution.
 However, Eugene O'Neill was very interested in African and African-American cultures, and he pointed in those directions when he searched for ways to involve audience members.
 I find myself feeling that it is a shame that Eugene O'Neill was not exposed to storytelling and ritual events in African (and other) contexts in which there is much audience participation.
 Of course he could have chosen to have been so exposed -- as a wealthy world-traveler he could have gone anywhere.
 But the time was not right.
 Modern Western culture was not yet ready to perceive and digest the traditional interactive storytelling event.
 It is only now, at the dawning of the electronic Interactive Age, that it is becoming possible for moderns to truly see and imitate the interactivity of certain traditional storytelling events.
 And so, this paper is dedicated to the memory of Eugene O'Neill: may my words please his spirit.

 This paper looks at one particular epic storytelling event: a performance of the Ozidi saga.2 This performance was given over the course of seven nights (approximately three hours each session) in Ibidan in 1963.
 The Ozidi saga was traditionally performed in an annual festival, but this practice was disappearing, so the scholar J. P. Clark sought out the performers and audience members and helped to organize the performance.
 There was a large Ijo-speaking community in Ibidan, which is a few hundred miles from the Niger delta of Nigeria, the location in which the tradition arose.
 J. P. Clark asked Madam Yakubu of Inekorogha to gather the people and host the event.
 The storyteller was Okabou of Sama.
 J. P. Clark's book, The Ozidi Saga, which features a transcription of the performance, does not mention how many Ijo-speaking people were present at the performance: all we know is that the performance was held inside the home of Madam Yakubu.
 The stated 'purpose' of the performance was to record the event on audiotape: it was understood that this material might eventually be played on the radio and be transcribed and published as a book; that is, that it might be presented to the international academic community, including the 'white man.'

 The structure of this paper is as follows: After a preliminary definition of the form and content of epic storytelling, there will be a discussion of the theory and rhetoric of participation, especially the theory of "participatory discrepancies."
 Then will come the heart of the paper, an analysis of audience participation through identification and through verbal interaction -- including correcting, describing, embellishing, elaborating, cueing, prompting, exhorting, and roleplaying.
 The discussion of roleplaying will be accompanied by a consideration of psychodrama (a form of drama therapy).
 The paper ends with musings about possible extensions of audience participation through the use of electronic communication.

 The textual commentary is limited to consideration of verbal expressions because I am working from a written text, the verbal transcription of the performance.
 This is an extremely limited view of the performance event.
 I am missing the melodies, textures, and rhythms of the sounds, both verbal and non-verbal (the teller was accompanied by a two instrumentalists).
 I am also missing the physical movements of all parties involved.
 One major area in which I am largely in the dark regards the ways in which participants communicated to each other, both by sound and gesture, about the real audience of this performance -- those who would hear it through the microphone.3 On the positive side, however, I am very fortunate that J. P. Clark included in his transcription an element that past transcriptions of storytelling events have often omitted: the verbal contributions of audience members.4

-To review, then: This paper examines the
+review, then: This paper examines the

 "What are ways that a teller can bring a story to life through

 audience involvement and participation?"

 of) the performance of the Ozidi saga?"
-"What especially can be said about

 roleplaying?
 What encourages and

 electronically-augmented or electronically-extended performances?"

 'Epic Storytelling': Form and Content

 "Epic is glorious, multifunctional, multigenre, day-and-night long."5 "It is music, rhythm, song, dance, movement, dramatic entertainment.
 It is feasting and gift-giving ...
 It is group solidarity and mass participation."6 The type of epic storytelling under study is practiced by "a special type of artist who is a composer-poet-performer all rolled into one person, working in the multiple mediums of words, music, dance, drama, and ritual."7 Movements, gestures, dances, songs, lyrics, melodies, and rhythms are associated with, and are used to represent, each character and episode of the story.8 The teller is engaged in organizing and conducting the audience members' as well as his own actions (in the case of the Ozidi performance, the teller was assisted by a chorus leader and accompanied by two musicians).
 It must never be forgotten that this type of performance involves constant flux: performers and audience members are constantly forming and reforming into physical and aural patterns.
 Sometimes the group acts in unity; sometimes an individual acts in opposition to the group; sometimes the group is split in half.
 Oppositional, or complementary, aesthetic actions may be performed simultaneously or in alternation.

 The teller of an epic tends to identify especially closely with the epic hero.
 In the case of the Ozidi epic, the teller wears a white robe, which is associated with Ozidi.10 Just as Ozidi regurgitates, or vomits, his sword and battle outfit out of his self before each battle, so the teller creates from within himself the entire storyworld, creating it at will out of his imagination.
 Just as Ozidi leads his little army (his musician-assistants, his grandmother, and the animals and objects that he regurgitates), so the teller leads his group (his musician-assistants and audience members) into another kind of battle.
 The teller wins his battle by remembering and telling his people's story, and by forging the audience members into a cohesive group and leading them in the traditional ways, thus bringing to life, re-birthing, the story, the storytelling style, and in a microcosmic sense, the Ijo people themselves.
 The storyteller's battle is against forgetting and being forgotten, against one's culture, one's ancestors, and thus oneself, being lost in cultural oblivion.
 By gathering and performing itself, the Ijo people, led by their teller, honor their inherited culture and attempt to confirm its reality and validity.

 Just as Ozidi cannot rest until his father is set in his proper place, the listeners to this epic, as the spiritual descendants of Ozidi and his father, likewise cannot rest until that father is restored.
 Only when this is done can the father's children (including all members of the community and the listeners present) relax, hold themselves with self-respect, and feel that they have a proper place in the world.
 They need to feel that their past is solid and acknowledged.
 This foundation gives a sense of security and orientation.
 Thus, the existence of each moment throughout the performance, the existence of the performance form, the very existence of the people themselves, are all dependent on the hero of the epic having successfully completed his mission.
 Thus, in helping the epic hero, audience members help to give birth to themselves, to their here-and-now, and to their future.11

 actors in the storyworld.
 More will be

 said below about ways in which audience members are encouraged to engage with

-to recount how the Ozidi story ends:
+recount how the Ozidi story ends:

 grandmother, Ozidi went too far and killed his uncle and an innocent woman

 and her newborn son.
 The Smallpox King

 love insisted that her son was only being afflicted by Yaws, a mild childhood

 disease that Ozidi had never contracted.